 Symbolic figures without rights – France

 The history of the struggle for political rights in France is marked by a significant event: the French Revolution.
 It became the symbol of the revolt by the population at large against the ruling class.
-In reality, women were welcomed by the revolutionaries as comrades-in-arms but remained excluded from human and civil rights.
+In reality, revolutionaries welcomed women as comrades-in-arms but continued excluding them from human and civil rights.
 In 1792 Olympe de Gouges formulated the“Declaration of the Rights of Woman and of the Female Citizen”.
 She argued that if women could be condemned to die by the guillotine, they were also entitled to a share in political decisions.
-A year later she too was executed.
-Her writings remained long forgotten.
+A year later, she too was executed.
+Her writings remained forgotten for a long time.

 In the revolutionary movements of 1830 and 1848, women experienced an awakening which was apparent not only in their participation in the insurrections, but also in the founding of women’s newspapers and clubs.
 But the women’s clubs which had demanded universal suffrage and equality before the law from the provisional government in 1848 were soon banned.
 In the Paris Commune of 1871 women did not just stand at the barricades, they reiterated their demands for equality.
 The Commune Council remained a council of men, there was not a single woman among the 90 members.